It doesn’t matter whether you’re introverts or not. No matter your locations nor your occupations. We share the same problem: we are all self-centred.

-On the bad side, whenever I see someone, I would find his/her weaknesses and find things that I’m better at, to fulfill my ego.
+On the bad side, whenever I see someone, I would find his/her weaknesses and find things that I’m better at, to fulfil my ego.
 To shift the focus back to me.
 Believing that I’m better, smarter, cooler, kinder, whatever.

-Many factors causing this: social status, circle of friends, background, and culture.
+Many factors causing this: social status, a circle of friends, background, and culture.
 It’s dangerous if we don’t control it.
 Why?

-It leads to selfishness, the desire to use other people as means to get things for you.
+It leads to selfishness, the desire to use other people as a means to get things for you.
 Also leads to pride, the desire to see you as superior to everybody else.
-It leads to capacity to ignore and rationalize your own imperfections and inflate your virtues.
+It leads to the capacity to ignore and rationalize your own imperfections and inflate your virtues.

 When you’re selfish and full of pride, you can’t see the flaws in you.
 You become busy scanning for opportunities to improve externally, and forgetting your inner integrity.
-You think about how the world will accept you, reward you, believing that you are different, and better.
+You think about how the world will accept you, reward you, believing that you are different and better.
 You are busy proving instead of improving.

 We all serve our ambitions.
 If you don’t have one, decide now.
 Ambition provides the structure necessary for action.
 It provides a destination, a framework.
 It makes life exciting.
-An ambition reduces anxiety, because if you have no ambition everything can mean anything or nothing.
+An ambition reduces anxiety because if you have no ambition everything can mean anything or nothing.
 And neither those options makes a tranquil spirit.

 Without inner integrity and character, eventually your scandal, your betrayal, will happen.
 And you won’t be ready for it.
 You will lose your status and power.